qahsishaq/Ishaq-s--social-links-profile-main/README.md

 ### What I learned

 I familiarised myself with the css pseudo-classes and also learnt how to make keys trigger events; This allows anyone that visits the website to navigate the links by using the keyboard also.
+Focus on the first link to navigate with the keyboard.

 ```css
 .proud-of-this-css{